jakewarren/cvrf-review/README.md

 ## Web Interface

 A WebAssembly-based front end is available for browsing CVRF data in a browser.
-The GitHub Pages workflow builds the WASM binary automatically; for local testing, build it manually and open `index.html` from a static file server.
+The GitHub Pages workflow builds the WASM binary automatically.
+For local testing, copy the runtime stub and build the module, then open `index.html` from a static file server.

 ```
+cp $(go env GOROOT)/misc/wasm/wasm_exec.js .
 GOOS=js GOARCH=wasm go build -o main.wasm ./wasm
 ```